-I am a photographer, artist, photography teacher and digital media instructor.
-I’m passionate about putting the tools of photography and media in people’s own hands, enabling them to explore aspects of themselves, their families, their communities, and the world around them through photography, writing and digital storytelling (audio, video and digital photography).
+My work spans photography, digital media, storytelling, painting, teaching, public art and community art-making.
+What fuels me is putting the tools of art-making and media in people’s own hands, enabling them to explore aspects of themselves, their families, their communities, and the world around them through photography, art-making and digital storytelling.

-As an artist in the schools, I’ve worked with students to create a 10 foot-wide cyanotype collage; explore the school forest through on-site photography and writing; and make short videos of community members with compelling stories to share about food, sustainability, and growing up in a small rural community.
+As an artist in the schools, I’ve worked with students to interview and make portraits of climate activists and local farmers; map and photograph historic homes in their communities and match them with old photographs and names on gravestones; create a 10 foot-wide cyanotype collage that explores who each student is individually and collectively; investigate the school forest through on-site photography and writing; and make short videos of community members with compelling stories to share about life as an immigrant to Vermont, making art, food, sustainability, and growing up in a small rural community.